fonkengChris/parish-website-backend/services/README.md

 ## Error Handling

 The service gracefully handles missing configuration.
-If email or SMS services are not configured, they will log a warning but not crash the application.
+If email or WhatsApp services are not configured, they will log a warning but not crash the application.
 When sending notifications:

 - If a service is not configured, it will throw an error
-- Partial failures are tracked (e.g., email sent but SMS failed)
+- Partial failures are tracked (e.g., email sent but WhatsApp failed)
 - All notifications are logged in the database for audit purposes

 ## Integration Examples